Buxton, Queensland: Geography

 The locality of Buxton is bounded to the north and north-east by the Gregory River and to the south by the Isis River and south-east by the Burrum River.
 Its western boundary is the North Coast railway line.
 The town is situated on eastern edge on the locality on the banks of the Burrum River, about 20 km from the Bruce Highway (which passes through the neighbouring locality of Isis River and upstream from Walkers Point (in Woodgate) and Burrum Heads (the two settlements to the north and south of the mouth of the river into the Coral Sea).

 The Burrum Coast National Park runs from north to south through the centre of the locality.

 History

 Buxton has been formerly known as Buxtonville, Newport, and Burrumba.
-It was originally proposed to be a river port with customs and quarantine facilities but that development never occurred.
+It was originally proposed to be a river port with customs and quarantine facilities, but that development never occurred.

 The Dundaburra group of the Northern Kabi Kabi Tribe inhabited the area.
-Burmumba is the name for the mouth of the river and where the three rivers meet.